learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 ```
 Before each test two important things happen.

 First a new in-memory database is created.
 Why do we do this?
 Let's say we run our tests and they add ten items to our database.
-If we did not use an in-memory store those would be in there forever.
+If we did not use an in-memory store, those would be in there forever.
 This way our database gets thrown out after every running of the tests.
 You can learn more about in-memory databases
 [here](https://www.sqlite.org/inmemorydb.html).

 Next a new `sqlRunner` class is created.
 The `sqlRunner` class lives in your `bin` directory and was created to help connect to the database.